brendanmurph/Personal-Site/README.md

-This is my first go at a portfolio website.
+This is my first go at a portfolio/personal website.